FrankN88/MS2_University-Research-Group/README.md

 ### Known existing bugs
 - Occasional use of `!important` to override Boostrap features.
 - People page tends to load slightly slower than the other pages.
 That is due to the many images present on the page.
 All of the images have been resized and compressed but that still affects a bit the speed in loading if compared to the other pages.
-- For detailed testing information please check: [TESTING.md](TESTING.md "Link to testing file")
+- For detailed testing information please check: :information_source: [TESTING.md](TESTING.md "Link to testing file")

 ## Technologies Used